Make your video studio more functional with a ceiling mount for a camera. Below is the tutorial to make a ceiling sliding camera mount.

-Along with my blog, I also have a YouTube channel that I have been working on growing my audience, and this ceiling mount has made camera set up such a breeze!
-If you are in the video world you totally need one!
+Along with my blog, I also have a YouTube channel that I have been working on growing my audience, and this ceiling mount has made the camera set up such a breeze!
+If you are in the video world you totally need to make your own!

 I feel like I should preface with, this is not one of my typical tutorials.
 I try to keep my tutorials pretty basic to where even the newest crafter would feel comfortable tackling the project.
 This tutorial is more difficult and one that requires some pretty heavy-duty tools.

 But I have received a lot of questions about my video set up so I figured this would be the best way to explain how it all works.

 More Video and Photography Tutorials:

 There is so much on your plate when you are a solo blogger.
 You wear all the hats.
 That is why we share tips for video and photography to help make some of those tasks a little easier.
 Like this PVC Pipe Camera Mount, and Backdrop Boards for Photography and Video.

 Be sure to look around the blog for more Video ideas and tips!

 This post contains affiliate links.

 - 2, 1″ Aluminum T-Slotted Framing Extrusion (not necessary, just a finishing piece)

 - Linear Bearing for T-Slotted Framing, for 1″width rail